2023 Best Value International Relations & Security Bachelor's Degree Schools in the New England Region

 Fairfield U excels when it comes to quality.
 It’s ranked in the top 20% of all schools on our Best International Relations & Security Bachelor’s Degree Schools in the New England Region list.

-Boston University ranked #9 on this year’s Best Value International Relations & Security Bachelor’s Degree Schools in the New England Region list.
-Boston U is a fairly large private not-for-profit school located in the city of Boston.
+Boston University came in at #9 in this year’s edition of the Best Value International Relations & Security Bachelor’s Degree Schools in the New England Region ranking.
+Boston U is a very large private not-for-profit school located in the city of Boston.

-Boston U undergraduate students pay an average of $59,816 in tuition and fees each year.
+The average tuition and fees for an out-of-state undergraduate student at Boston U are $59,816 a year.
 The average amount in student loans that international relations majors at Boston U take out while working on their Bachelor's Degree is $21,322.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $682.

-Boston U also claimed a spot on our Best International Relations & Security Bachelor’s Degree Schools in the New England Region list.
-It’s in the top 15% of all schools in this category.
+Boston U excels when it comes to quality.
+It’s ranked in the top 15% of all schools on our Best International Relations & Security Bachelor’s Degree Schools in the New England Region list.

-Mount Holyoke College did quite well in this year’s ranking of the best places for international relations and national security students to get a bachelor’s degree.
-It came in at #10 on the list.
-Located in the suburb of South Hadley, Mt.
+Mount Holyoke College landed the #10 spot in the 2023 rankings for the best value bachelor’s degree international relations and national security programs.
+Located in the large suburb of South Hadley, Mt.
 Holyoke is a private not-for-profit school with a small student population.

 The average tuition and fees for an out-of-state undergraduate student at Mt.
 Holyoke are $56,518 a year.